Can I simultaneously apply for more than one Master’s degree programme?Open areaClose area

 If the degree is not one of the above mentioned types, the number of credits points awarded for business/management related modules is counted.
 If the total is more than 50% (or more than 90 Credit Points), the degree usually is accepted.

 In addition, you need to have C1-level proficiency in English and practical working experience in an international business environment working full-time or as an intern for at least eight weeks.

-Further you have to submit a motivation letter (min.
+Further you might need to submit a motivation letter if the study programme has been restricted (see above question about GPA) (min.
 2 pages, max.
 3 pages) declaring your motivation for the European Management Master’s programme or your identification with the EMM programme.